10 Viewpoints on the Golden Gate Bridge

 Coit Tower

 The slender tower visible from many parts of downtown is the Coit Tower.
-Standing atop Telegraph Hill, it also offers XNUMX-degree views of the city and bay, including the Golden Gate Bridge.
-The best view, however, is from the observation deck, which can only be reached via an elevator, which costs admission.
+It stands on Telegraph Hill and offers 360 degree views of the city and the bay, including the Golden Gate Bridge.
+However, the view is best from the viewing deck, which can only be reached via an elevator, which costs entry.

 © Galileo55,